BYD Battery buying guide:

 BYD Battery-Box Premium HVS

-The BYD Battery-Box Premium HVS is the cheapest, entry-level home battery offered by BYD in Australia.
+The BYD Battery-Box Premium HVS is a smaller capacity battery designed for high power usage.
 It is made up of between 2 to 5 stackable HVS battery modules that connect in series to achieve a usage capacity of 5.1 kWh (smallest 2 module system) up to 12.8 kWh for the 5-module battery system.
 The 2 module 5.1 kWh HVS5.1 model costs around $6,000, while the range topping 12.8 kWh HVS 12.8 with 5 modules is closer to $10,000.

 HVS 5.1 2 modules 5.1 kWh